sysadminstory/1and1-Mail-account-Manager/README.md

 			   format be used with the 'create' command if you add the password

-If --output is used, the list of the mails account will be written to the specified file.
+If --output is used, the list of the mail accounts will be written to the specified file.
 If --extended is used, the output (regardless if the output is a file or not) will be in a CSV format.
-The CSV format will be the the same as in the CSV File Format Section but with an additional column at the end showing the account type.
+The CSV format is described in the CSV File Format Section.

 ### Delete Help
 	usage: console.py delete [-h] [--input [INPUT]] ...